Cryptosporidiosis: Immunocompromised

-In immunocompromised individuals, such as AIDS patients, cryptosporidiosis resolves slowly or not at all, and frequently causes a particularly severe and persistent form of watery diarrhea coupled with a greatly decreased ability to absorb key nutrients through the intestinal tract.
+In immunocompromised individuals, such as AIDS patients, cryptosporidiosis resolves slowly or not at all.
+It frequently causes a particularly severe and persistent form of watery diarrhea coupled with a greatly decreased ability to absorb key nutrients through the intestinal tract.
 As a result, infected individuals may experience severe dehydration, electrolyte imbalances, malnutrition, wasting, and potentially death.
 In general, the mortality rate for infected AIDS patients is based on CD4+ marker counts.
-Patients with CD4+ counts over 180 cells/mm³ recover with supportive hospital care and medication; but, in patients with CD4+ counts below 50 cells/mm³, the effects are usually fatal within 3 to 6 months.
-During the Milwaukee cryptosporidiosis epidemic (the largest of its kind), 73% of AIDS patients with CD4+ counts lower than 50 cells/mm³ and 36% of those with counts between 50 and 200 cells/mm³ died within the first year of contracting the infection.
+Patients with CD4+ counts over 180 cells/mm3 recover with supportive hospital care and medication; but, in patients with CD4+ counts below 50 cells/mm3, the effects are usually fatal within 3 to 6 months.
+During the 1993 Milwaukee cryptosporidiosis outbreak (the largest of its kind), 73% of AIDS patients with CD4+ counts lower than 50 cells/mm3 and 36% of those with counts between 50 and 200 cells/mm3 died within the first year of contracting the infection.

-The best treatment approach is to improve the immune status in immunodeficient individuals using highly active antiretroviral therapy that includes an HIV protease inhibitor along with continued use of antiparasitic medication.
-Antiparasitic drug treatment for immunocompromised individuals usually involves the combination of nitazoxanide, paromomycin, and azithromycin together; these drugs are only partially active in HIV/AIDS patients compared to their effect in immunocompetent persons.
-A Cochrane Collaboration review recommended that nitazoxanide be considered for use in treatment despite its reduced effectiveness in immunocompromised individuals.
+In individuals with HIV and cryptosporidiosis, the primary treatment is the prompt initiation of effective antiretroviral therapy (ART) to restore immune function, typically using an integrase strand transfer inhibitor (INSTI)–based regimen rather than older protease-inhibitor combinations (National Institutes of Health, 2025).
+Restoration of immune competence is the single most important factor in clearing infection.

+Supportive care—including hydration, nutritional maintenance, and symptom control—is essential.
+Nitazoxanide may be considered as an adjunct, although its benefit in immunocompromised individuals remains limited, and clinical studies have shown reduced or absent efficacy in patients with advanced HIV (Centers for Disease Control and Prevention [CDC], 2025a).
+Evidence for other antiparasitic agents such as paromomycin or azithromycin is inconclusive; none have demonstrated consistent benefit in people with severe immune suppression (CDC, 2025b).

+Older reviews, such as the Cochrane Collaboration analysis, noted potential activity of nitazoxanide primarily in immunocompetent hosts and regarded its use in immunocompromised individuals as experimental or adjunctive rather than standard therapy.
+Current guidelines emphasize that immune reconstitution through ART, not antiparasitic drug therapy, remains the cornerstone of management.

 Currently, research is being done in molecular-based immunotherapy.
-For example, synthetic isoflavone derivates have been shown to fight off Cryptosporidium parvum both in vitro and in animal studies.
+For example, synthetic isoflavone derivatives have been shown to fight off Cryptosporidium parvum both in vitro and in animal studies.
 Derivates of nitazoxanide, known as thiazolides, have also shown promising results in vitro. rifaximin is also sometimes used for immunocompromised patients/patients with severe disease.